bbbbbr/canyon-racer/README.md

 A short (yet infinite), very simple, kind of hard game with cool FX and music. :)

 - Guide the racer through the canyon jumping over rocks and without touching walls.
-- Use unlimited Save and the limited number of Rewind actions to recover from a crash and rewind to earlier in the game.
+- Use a limited number of Lives to create Save states and then Rewind to them after crashing.
-- Collect `+1` items to gain more Rewind actions.
+- Collect `+1` items to gain more Lives actions.

 Give your eyes frequent rests.
 There can be some temporary sensation of visual movement after playing.

 ### Controls
 - **Jumping**
-  - Jump: **A** button (tap or hold)
+  - Jump: **A** button (tap  for short or hold for longer)
   - Extend or shorten: **Up / Down** (required for some long jumps)
-- **Save & Rewind**
+- **Save & Rewind / Lives**
-  - Save State: **B**.
-Any time during gameplay, as much as you want.
-Save early, save often!
+  - Add Save State: **B**.
+Any time during gameplay, but uses 1 Life
-  - Rewind: **SELECT** (if crashed, also **B**)
+  - Rewind to Save State: Automatic once crashed
-  - There is a limited supply of Rewinds (The top readout in lower-right)
+  - Lives: There is a limited supply of Lives (top readout in lower-right)
-  - After crashing there is ~1 second during which Rewind can be used until the game is considered over.
 - Pause: **Start**

 ### Techniques